kilim/kilim/README.md

 ## Java Versions

-java 8 is the recommended platform, but 7, 8, 9 and 10 are regularly used and tested, and in theory java 6 should still work
+java 8 and java 11 are the recommended platforms, but 7, 8, 9, and 10 are regularly tested, and in theory java 6 could probably still be made to work without too much work

+java 8, java 9 and java 11:
+  * maven central: `org.db4j : kilim : 2.0.0-29`
+  * compiled with java 8 bytecode
+  * ASM 7.0 supports all versions of java through java 11 (and java 12 semi-officially)
+  * this version should also work with java 12 (no new bytecodes) but not being actively tested yet

+### other versions and notes on limitations

 java 7:
   * `JAVA_HOME=path/to/java7 ant clean weave jar`
   * see `demos/java7` for usage examples
   * some features are not available, eg jetty integration and lambdas
   * this version is incompatible with lambdas in later java versions because default interface methods aren't supported
-  * maven central: `2.0.0-28-jdk7`
+  * maven central: `2.0.0-29-jdk7`

 java 9:
   * the java 8 compiled version supports java 9